 Q: What if I have registered with UK HealthCare but I get an opportunity to get my vaccination somewhere else?

 A: Our goal is to see that everyone who wants a vaccination gets one as quickly as possible.
 To accomplish this, we are encouraging people to take the first opportunity to be vaccinated that becomes available to them.
-If you get another opportunity before you get your invitation to sign up at UK HealthCare, please just decline the invitation.
+If you get another opportunity before you get your invitation to sign up at UK HealthCare, simply ignore our invitation or call 859-218-0111 to have your name removed.
 If you have a scheduled appointment at UK HealthCare that you do not need to keep, please cancel by calling 859-218-0111 so that we may offer that appointment to someone else.

 Q: I got my first dose somewhere else.
 Can I get my booster shot at UK HealthCare?

-A: No. You should get your booster shot from the same place you got your first dose.
+A: No. You should get your booster shot from the same sponsoring entity or organization that provided your first dose.